fbohz/fbohz.github.io/_posts/2020-07-07-going_beyond_usestate_react.markdown

 filename: 2020-07-07-going_beyond_usestate_react
 ---

-> Hooks are fairly new, but apps are using them, there's still a lot of hype around them.
-A lot of companies have built scalable apps without hooks, so it'll take time to migrate to hooks.
+> Hooks are fairly new, and there's still a lot of hype around them.
+However, a lot of companies have built scalable apps without hooks.
+So for some companies, it'll take time to migrate to Hooks.

 # React Hooks: Going Beyond `useState`